How to Take a Snapshot on VMware Fusion in Mac & macOS

 How Long Does It Take to Create or Restore a Snapshot?

 Creating or restoring snapshots in VMware Fusion 12 Pro generally depends on the disk size of your virtual system.
-So, it is about the size of data that the software needs to process while you are restoring your data.
+So, it is about the size of the data that the software needs to process while you are restoring your data.
 In summary, the duration of these processes can vary from a few seconds to a few minutes.

 The period when you create a backup also takes time, depending on the memory and disk status of your VM.
-The duration of this process depends on the amount of memory you have allocated to the VM and available disk I/O operations.
+The duration of this process depends on the amount of memory you have allocated to the VM and the available disk I/O operations.

 If you restore the backup, it involves reverting the VM’s state to a previous point in time.
 The time it takes for this process to restore also varies.
 In short, it depends on factors such as the size of its data and the configuration of the virtual machine.